Computer Programming and Database Management

-All of the Computer Programming and Database Management degree programs prepare graduates to successfully enter the workforce and advance professionally in technical and management careers, or to continue their education in a bachelor’s degree program.
+All of the Computer Programming and Database Management associate's degree programs prepare graduates to successfully enter the workforce and advance professionally in technical and management careers, or to continue their education in a bachelor’s degree program.

 - The Computer Information Systems Major (CINS) focuses on the design, development, implementation, and maintenance of software used in a variety of industries.
 Students gain knowledge of computer operating systems and software development using several programming languages.
 Students also gain knowledge of core practices in business and/or health care, depending on their focus.

 The Computer Software Development Major (CSD) is an online program that prepares students to design, code, and implement various types of web and database applications using state-of-the-art development tools.
 All courses in this program can be completed online.

 - The Software Engineering Technology Major (SET) provides extensive training in computer programming.
 Students also gain knowledge of core math and science concepts and skills, and select a technical concentration to enhance their technical skills.